 Ngorongoro Crater | East Africa Travel Company

 Ngorongoro Crater is the largest unbroken caldera in the world.
-At 2286 meters above sea level; Surrounded by sheer walls rising 610 meters from the crater floor, this natural 259 sq. km amphitheater provides a concert of life for all species.
+At 2286 meters above sea level and surrounded by sheer walls rising 610 meters from the crater floor; this natural 259 sq. km amphitheater provides a concert of life for all species.

 Ngorongoro Crater – Garden of Eden

 In the Ngorongoro Crater on the floor of this “Garden of Eden” over 20,000 large animals roam freely including some of Tanzania’s last remaining black rhino.
 Animals are free to leave or enter the crater but most of them stay because of the plentiful water and food available on the crater floor throughout the year.
 Some of the other species are wildebeest, zebra, buffalo, and gazelles.
 All these animals, in turn, support large predators such as lions and leopard, and scavengers such as hyena and jackals.
 More than a hundred species of birds reside within NCA including ostriches, kori bustards, secretary birds, crested cranes, egrets, red-billed ox-peckers and countless flamingos forming a pink blanket over the soda lake.